MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 - Metrics available in vRealize Operations are documented in [VMware's vRealize Operations documentation](https://docs.vmware.com/en/vRealize-Operations/8.6/com.vmware.vcom.metrics.doc/GUID-C272EDE0-49E0-44D6-B47F-C32723AC9246.html).
 - *Pull* logging is currently supported by vRealize Log Insight for Azure VMware Solution.
 Only events, tasks, and alarms can be captured.
 Syslog pushing of unstructured data from hosts to vRealize isn't currently supported.
 SNMP Traps aren't supported.
 - While Microsoft monitors the health of vSAN, it's possible to utilize vCenter to query and monitor the performance of vSAN.
 Performance metrics can be viewed from a VM or backend perspective, showing average latency, IOPS, throughput, and outstanding IO through vCenter.
 - vCenter logs can be sent to Storage Accounts or Event Hubs using the Diagnostic Settings within the Private Cloud resource in Azure.
-This is not directly configurable within vCenter, only via the Private Cloud resource in Azure.
+Log settings aren't directly configurable within vCenter, only via the Private Cloud resource in Azure.
 More information is available in the [configuring VMware syslog documentation](/azure/azure-vmware/configure-vmware-syslogs).
 The output is raw syslog, so consider retention and downstream processing before enabling.
 - In-guest memory collection isn't supported by vRealize Operations using VMware tools.
 Active and consumed memory will continue to work.

 ### Guest workload management considerations